Accra: Culture

 Tourism in Ghana accounted for 1,087,000 international tourist arrivals in 2011.

-Accra is the Greater Accra region's tourist hub, sporting a wide variety of hotels, monuments, museums and nightclubs.
+Accra is the Greater Accra region's tourist hub, sporting hotels, monuments, museums and nightclubs.
 The city has three five-star hotels: the Labadi Beach Hotel, the La Palm Royal Beach Hotel and the Movenpick Ambassador Hotel.
-The Golden Tulip Hotel and Novotel Accra, located in Accra's central business district, are both ranked four stars.
-There are numerous three-star hotels, including the Hotel Wangara, Hotel Shangri-La and Erata Hotel, as well as many budget hotels.
+The Golden Tulip Hotel and Novotel Accra, located in Accra's central business district, are ranked four stars.
+There are three-star hotels, including the Hotel Wangara, Hotel Shangri-La and Erata Hotel, and budget hotels.
 The Accra International Conference Centre and other meeting facilities provide venues for conference tourism.

-The Du Bois Centre houses a research library and gallery of manuscripts, as well as the graves of its namesake, the scholar W.E.B.
-Du Bois, and his wife Shirley Graham Du Bois.The Kwame Nkrumah Mausoleum is the resting place of Ghana's first President, Kwame Nkrumah, who oversaw the Gold Coast's independence from Britain and was a leading exponent of Pan-Africanism.